Long, luscious lashes are amazing. But nobody likes the idea of using glue near their eyes.

 Things You Shouldn’t Do When You Get Lash Glue In Your Eye

-If washing it with water and heading to the emergency room are the best things to do, there are also things that you should avoid.
-They are the following:
+Washing your eye with water and heading to the emergency room are the best things to do.
+These are the things you should avoid.

 Don’t Rub Your Eye